okou5136/wem/README.md

 **Format Time/Date**

-With only `make`, you can set how the `%TIME%` will be formatted using -t/--time option.
+You can set how the `%TIME%` will be formatted using -t/--time option.
+This option only works with `make` command at the time.
 ```sh
 wem make your-wem-script your_project -t "%Y-%m-%d"
 ```